Apple iPhone 14 Pro Max price in Pakistan & specifications

-The Apple iPhone 14 Pro Max is now available for purchase.
-It is a high-end smartphone with premium features.
+The Apple iPhone 14 Pro Max is now on the market.
+It is a premium smartphone with high-end features.

-The Apple iPhone 14 Pro Max is powered by the company’s own A16 Bionic 4 (nm) chipset, which is incredibly powerful.
+The A16 Bionic 4 (nm) chipset used in the Apple iPhone 14 Pro Max is extremely powerful.
 With a 3.1 GHz Hexa Core processor that allows it to move at the speed of light, it is the most powerful on the market.

-The device features an award-winning, cutting-edge Super Retina XDR OLED touchscreen display.
-This smartphone has a scratch-resistant screen as well as a coating that prevents oil from clinging to it.
+The Apple iPhone 14 has a 6.7-inch Super Retina XDR OLED touchscreen display.
+This phone has a scratch-resistant screen as well as a layer that prevents oil from adhering to it.

-The smartphone has four cameras on the back.
-The primary camera sensor is 48 megapixels, while the selfie camera is 12 megapixels with a TOF 3D LiDAR depth sensor.
+On the back of the phone there are four cameras.
+The primary camera sensor measures 48 megapixels, while the selfie camera measures 12 megapixels and includes a TOF 3D LiDAR depth sensor.

-For further security, the smartphone has a built-in Face ID reader that can recognize your face.
-It is also dustproof and waterproof, with an IP68 rating (up to 6 meters for 30 minutes).

 |BUILD